*this information is adapted from the IRS newsletter Issue Number: Tax Tip 2023-15 *this information…

-In this resource post, we talked about the importance of building your email list, a collection of email addresses from anyone who has subscribed to your newsletter, blog or website; bought something from you; or are gathered in-person such as during an event.
+In this resource post, we talked about the importance of building your email list, a collection of email addresses from anyone who has subscribed to your newsletter, blog, or website; bought something from you; or gathered in-person, such as for an event.

 With the continued issues of shadow banning and social media advertising rejecting pole business ads, growing your email list is more important to growing your business than ever before.

-This resource post is a deeper dive into what to do when you have a new sign up for your email list and how to nurture your sales leads/potential new customers through using a drip marketing or automated marketing email campaign.
+This resource post is a deeper dive into what to do when you have a new sign-up for your email list and how to nurture your sales leads/potential new customers.
 It can take several “touches” for a new customer to make a sale.
-A touch could be a visit to your website, visiting your social media presence, visiting your physical location, calling you on the phone, sending you an email or receiving an email from your business, or any other way they research or check out your business.
+A touch is when a potential customer visits your website, social media presence, or physical location; calls you on the phone; sends an email; or any other way a customer researches or checks out your business.

-This information can be used and adapted for any type of pole business whether you sell a product or a service.
+This information can be used and adapted for any type of business, whether you sell a product or a service.

 Offer people a reason to sign up for your email list

-Logistically, one easy way to do this is to install a pop up on your website using a (mostly free) tool like MailMunch that will integrate directly into your email management service like MailChimp, ConstantContact, or others (there are tons, some of them start for free), which collect those email addresses in a central location.
+Logistically, one easy way to do this is to install a pop-up on your website using a (mostly free) tool like MailMunch that will integrate directly into your email management service.
+Email management services like MailChimp, ConstantContact, or others (there are tons) collect those email addresses in a central location.

 Another easy way to do this is to create a landing page.
 A landing page is a standalone web page (typically not linked from your navigation menu) created specifically for a marketing or advertising campaign.
-It’s where a visitor “lands” after they click on a link in an email, or through online ads such as from Google, Bing, YouTube, Facebook, Instagram, Twitter or other.
-Create a landing page on your own or use a tool such as Unbounce or even through an email management service like ConstantContact.
+It’s where a visitor “lands” after they click on a link in an email, or through online ads from Google, Bing, YouTube, Facebook, Instagram, Twitter or other.
+Create a landing page on your own or use a tool, such as Unbounce.
+Even some email management services, like ConstantContact, can help with this.

 What happens after they sign up for your list?

-Once they sign up for your email list, they enter your drip marketing automation process.
-Drip marketing is an email marketing strategy (also known as marketing automation) composed of multiple emails sent out at specific times and dates (“dripped”) telling your new sign-ups about offers and encouraging them ultimately to buy something.
+Once a potential customer signs up for your email list, they enter your drip marketing funnel.
+Drip marketing is an email marketing strategy (also known as marketing automation) composed of multiple emails sent out at specific times and dates (“dripped”) telling your new sign-ups about offers and encouraging them to buy something.

-Create your drip marketing automation directly in your email management tool.
+Create your drip marketing funnel automation directly in your email management tool.
 Establish a series of emails and define the frequency for when the system will send an email to your email list(s).
-The tool will automatically handle sending emails when a trigger event (such as signing up for your email list) happens and it will also handle if someone unsubscribes from your list.
+The tool will automatically handle sending emails when a trigger event (such as signing up for your email list) happens as well as when customers unsubscribe from your list.
 Always give people the option to opt-out of your emails.